smastrom/vue-use-active-scroll/README.md

 </style>
 ```

-> :bulb: If you're playing with transitions or dealing with different depths, simply use of _activeIndex_ and _activeId_.
+> :bulb: If you're playing with transitions or advanced styling rules simply use of _activeIndex_ and _activeId_.

 <br />

 **2.** Call `setActive` in your click handler by passing the anchor ID.

-> :bulb: _setActive_ doesn't scroll to the target, it just ensures proper behavior between scroll/click switch.
+> :bulb: _setActive_ doesn't scroll to the target but just ensures proper behavior between wheel/touch scroll and scroll from click.

 ```vue
 <script setup>